Brewmaster Monk Tank Easy Mode — Dragonflight 10.1

 Shuffle and Brew Usage

-DF Brewmaster UI Element
+DF Brewmaster UI Elements

 You can use Purifying Brew Icon Purifying Brew to get rid of damage you have Stagger Icon Staggered.
 The level of Stagger on the default UI is shown above, outlined in red.
 The more the bar is filled, the more damage you are taking.
-Remember though, it is equally important to maintain uptime on Shuffle Icon Shuffle so that your damage taken stays smooth as you Purify what you can.
+Remember, though, it is equally important to maintain uptime on Shuffle Icon Shuffle so that your damage taken stays smooth as you purify what you can.

 After you have purified a bit, use Celestial Brew Icon Celestial Brew to absorb a large amount of damage taken for a short period of time.